Thorium/the-elmish-book/chapters/elm/react-in-elmish.md

 ```fsharp
 let render (state: State) (dispatch: Msg -> unit) : ReactElement = (* . . . *)
 ```
 Notice here the output type of the function.
 It returns a `ReactElement`.
-This type is very important because it is determined by which *rendering engine* we chose to use in our Elmish applications.
+This type is very important because it is determined by which *rendering engine* we choose to use in our Elmish applications.
 In our case, the rendering engine is [React.js](https://reactjs.org/).

 In the previous examples we opened the namespace
 ```fsharp